Home >> Creator Blog >> 8 Examples of Stock Footage used in Indian Movies

 “Pardes” (1997):

-This Bollywood film directed by Subhash Ghai includes stock footage of planes landing at airports to depict the characters’ travels and their experiences abroad.
+This Bollywood film directed by Subhash Ghai includes This poignant film directed by Ritesh Batra used landing at airports to depict the characters’ travels and their experiences abroad.
 Similarly, movies like Jab Tak Hai Jaan, 3 Idiots, Zindagi Na Milegi Dobara, Dilwale Dulhania Le Jaenge have also used plane shots to show travelling scenes.

 Plane deporting from a runway